heroku-examples/heroku-tdx25-minihack-instructions/README.md

 4. **Grant Permissions to the Heroku Application**

-    Ensure your Salesforce user has permission to invoke the application logic.
+    Ensure the Agent user has permission to invoke the Heroku application imported above.
+Search for **Permission Set Groups** under **Setup** and open the `TDX25 Minihacks Agent Access` permission set group.
+Add the `ActionsService` permission set to the group.

-    ```sh
-    sf org assign permset --name ActionsService -o my-org
-    ```

-    > The above command assumes you have already authenticated your org with the `sf` CLI using an alias of `my-org`.
-If this is not the case, use the `sf org login web --alias my-org` command to authenticate and then run the above command.

 5. **Deploy to Your Salesforce Org**